Integration Tests

 Consider using the -s flag

 If you include the -s flag, you'll see a whole bunch of output that can be helpful for troubleshooting.
-For example you'll see output related to creating a copy of the project in a temp environment, you'll see all the versions of the simple_deploy command that are being run, and you'll see the locations of the test projects that are being set up.
+For example you'll see output related to creating a copy of the project in a temp environment, you'll see all the variations of the deploy command that are being run, and you'll see the locations of the test projects that are being set up.

 Running unit and integration tests together